yuvalherziger/anonymongo/README.md

 This is an **_experimental feature_** that allows you to redact field names in specific namespaces in addition to their values.
 This is useful for dynamic schemas that contain sensitive values in field names.
-For example, if you have a collection named `users` in the `app` database that potentially contains sensitive information in field names, you can redact the field names in that namespace using the `--redact-field-names` flag.
+For example, if you have a collection named `users` in the `app` database that potentially contains sensitive information in field names, you can redact the field names in that namespace using the `--redactFieldNames` flag.
 For example:

 ```shell
 anonymongo redact mongod.log --outputFile mongod.redacted.log \